- Businesses need to understand what is included in their credit card processing service contract.

-- Withdrawing funds: When a business grants a provider access to electronically deposit funds from their credit card sales into their checking account, they are also giving them access to withdraw funds without prior notice.
+- Withdrawing funds: When your business grants a provider access to electronically deposited funds from your credit card sales into your checking account, you are also giving it access to withdraw funds without prior notice.
 Withdrawals can include funds for cash reserves, fees owed and penalties.

 - Early termination: Most merchant account contracts lock merchants into a service agreement of one to five years.
 These contracts include early termination fees that usually range from $200 to $500 but, in some cases, obligate the merchant to pay any fees that would have been assessed throughout the remainder of the contract, which may add up to thousands of dollars.

-- Equipment: While they will encourage leasing options, the cost of buying equipment is often one-tenth the cost of leasing it.
-In addition, most equipment leases (countertop terminals, POS terminals, etc.), which are separate from the merchant account contract, include noncancelable lease terms of one to five years.
-In such cases, merchants must choose between paying a large lump sum to get out of the lease or continuing to pay the monthly fee until it expires.
+- Equipment: While the provider will encourage leasing options, the cost of buying equipment is often one-tenth the cost of leasing it.
+In addition, most equipment leases (mobile card readers, countertop terminals, point-of-sale software and terminals, etc.), which are separate from the merchant account contract, have noncancelable terms of one to five years.
+In such cases, you must choose between paying a large lump sum to get out of the lease or continuing to pay the monthly fee until it expires.

-- No Interchange plus: Most providers will not offer merchants Interchange-plus rate pricing, a much less expensive transaction fee alternative.
-Merchants should ask for Interchange-plus when setting up a merchant account.
+- No interchange plus: Most providers will not offer interchange-plus rates, a much less expensive alternative to bundled pricing.
+You should ask for interchange-plus pricing when setting up a merchant account.

-Parker said in order to protect themselves from being caught off guard by unknown fees, business owners need to find a credit card service provider they can trust.
+Parker said that, to protect themselves from being caught off guard by unknown fees, small business owners need to find a credit card service provider they can trust.

-"Research the provider of which you considering doing business," Parker told BusinessNewsDaily.
+"Research the provider [with] which you are considering doing business," Parker said.
 "If the company has unfavorable contract provisions or business practices, other merchants will have filed public complaints."

-In addition, Parker said there are some keywords that business owners should be looking out for in any credit card service contract they sign.
+In addition, he said, there are some keywords that business owners should be looking out for in any credit card service contract they sign.

-"Watch out for any provisions that state you must pay 'damages,' 'Liquidated Damages,' or any language that obligates you to pay a fee or another undefined amount for canceling service prior to the contract's expiration," he said.
+"Watch out for any provisions that state you must pay 'damages,' 'liquidated damages,' or any language that obligates you to pay a fee or another undefined amount for canceling service prior to the contract's expiration," Parker said.
 "You could be in for a nasty surprise if you need to cancel your service early."